halliwelln/halliwelln.github.io/index.md

 I am a PhD student in Computer Science at Université Côte d'Azur, working on the WIMMICS team at Inria in Sophia Antipolis, France.

-My field of research is Explainable Artificial Intellgience.
+My field of research is Explainable Artificial Intellgience, and understanding the predictions of black box models.
+More specifically, when using knowledge graph embeddings on the task of link prediction, my work invovles generating embedding space explanations.

-My LinkedIn page can found [here](https://www.linkedin.com/in/nicholas-halliwell-086324100/) You can use the [editor on GitHub](https://github.com/halliwelln/halliwelln.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+My LinkedIn page can found [here](https://www.linkedin.com/in/nicholas-halliwell-086324100/)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Research interests: